MicrosoftDocs/microsoft-365-docs/microsoft-365/commerce/billing-and-payments/top-billing-questions.md

 ::: moniker range="o365-worldwide"
 ## What taxes will I be charged?

-See [What tax will I be charged for Office 365?](what-tax-will-i-be-charged.md) to find out what tax you're charged, depending on your country or region.
+See [What tax will I be charged?](tax-information.md#what-tax-will-i-be-charged) to find out what tax you're charged, depending on your country or region.

 ::: moniker-end

 ::: moniker range="o365-germany"
 ## What taxes will I be charged?

-See [What tax will I be charged for Office 365?](what-tax-will-i-be-charged.md) to find out what tax you're charged, depending on your country or region.
+See [What tax will I be charged for Office 365?](tax-information.md#what-tax-will-i-be-charged) to find out what tax you're charged, depending on your country or region.

 ::: moniker-end

 ::: moniker range="o365-worldwide"
 ## How do I apply for tax exempt status?

-You can [Apply for tax exempt status for Office 365 for business](apply-for-tax-exempt-status.md) by providing the proper documentation to Support.
+You can [Apply for tax-exempt status](tax-information.md#apply-for-tax-exempt-status) by providing the proper documentation to Support.

 ::: moniker-end

 ::: moniker range="o365-germany"
 ## How do I apply for tax exempt status?

-You can [Apply for tax exempt status for Office 365 for business](apply-for-tax-exempt-status.md) by providing the proper documentation to Support.
+You can [Apply for tax-exempt status](tax-information.md#apply-for-tax-exempt-status) by providing the proper documentation to Support.

 ::: moniker-end